Lifts & Terrain

 Many of the runs at Valle Nevado are named after dances such as the polka, fox trot and tango.
 The names seem to reflect the mellow terrain at Valle Nevado.
 Twist and Shake are black runs, but that’s about as aggressive as the dances get.
 There is no Quick Step, Jitterbug or Breakdance!
 Even though the statistics cite that 33% of the trails are for advanced riders and 21% are for experts, the red runs (advanced) are more comparable to your average intermediate run.

-The ski and snowboard terrain at Valle Nevado is 900 hectares (2,225 acres) in size.
+The Valle Nevado ski and snowboard terrain is 900 hectares (2,225 acres) in size.
 Some sources cite that Valle Nevado has 23,000 acres of terrain (ie about 3 times the size of

-Whistler-Blackcomb), but one can only assume that they are counting the heli-ski terrain in their statistic.
+Whistler Blackcomb), but one can only assume that they are counting the heli-ski terrain in this statistic!

-With only 37 kilometres of trails, the extent of the piste is comparable to some very small ski resorts in Europe.
+With only 41 kilometres of trails, the extent of the piste is comparable to some very small ski resorts in Europe.
 The upside of very few piste trails on such an expansive area is that there are an abundance of off-piste opportunities.
-And considering that the terrain is treeless, the options are endless and include natural half-pipes, gullies, bowls and the occasional cornice.
-Of course the degree of fun to be had in the off-piste areas is dependent upon the snow conditions, as sometimes the off-piste will be a powder playground and other times it will be a nightmare.
+And considering that the terrain is treeless, the options seem endless and include natural half-pipes, gullies, bowls and the occasional cornice.
+Of course the degree of fun to be had in the off-piste areas is dependent upon the snow conditions.
+Sometimes the off-piste will be a powder playground and other times it will be a nightmare.
 When the thaw-freeze cycle sets in at Valle Nevado and everyone retreats to the groomers, the size of the resort seems small indeed.

-Due to the lack of steepness and the various gullies, there are lots of dead spots in the terrain.
+Due to the lack of steepness and the various gullies, there are some dead spots in the terrain.
 Particularly if the powder is deep and heavy, snowboarders will need to keep up plenty of speed.

 Interconnected with El Colorado and La Parva